linuscooper/fsm/README.md

-# Finite State Machine Designer (Updated)
+# Finite State Machine Designer (Updated w/ annotation editing)

 Original: http://madebyevan.com/fsm/

-Note: This repo is technically forked, but I realized that the currently published version of the designer was different than the most recent github version, so I pulled the code from the site, sorted it into a few files, and put it here.

-Since we frequently use this FSM builder for CSE 132, I've made a few updates to make it easier to use.

-- Clear canvas button was added (from https://github.com/evanw/fsm/pull/6)
-- Extra instructions added for adding and deleting items
-- Added another method (shift-backspace) for deleting states & arrows
-- Fixed the broken PNG export function (from https://github.com/evanw/fsm/pull/11)
+Forked from the updated version https://github.com/wilsonem/fsm

+All this fork aims to achieve is to allow for node and edge annotation to be edited without having to delete and re-type